s-clausen/cecher/README.md

 ### Description

-The Cecher is a C++ software developed with the goal of finally realizing an efficient computation of Čech persistence barcodes.
+The Cecher is a C++ software developed for efficient computation of Čech persistence barcodes.
 It heavily outperforms current software ([Dionysus], [GUDHI]) and is especially adapted to handle high ambient dimensions.
 Its main features are:

   - a core persistence algorithm adapted from the C++ code of the ultrafast [Ripser], featuring its memory-efficient philosophy, its support for coefficients in prime fields and use of a combination of cohomology, clearing, and zero-apparent pairs shortcut
   - a version of the union-find algorithm in [Ripser] featuring compression